josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🧩_archetype_of_the_sensible_man.md

 ---

 ## 🌌 Constellations
 🧩 🧠 📚 ⚖️ – class-coded gender scripts, cultural archetypes, stability narratives, governance symbolism.

+An example of this in the wild, since first writing, would be Keir Starmer's prime ministerial TikTok account.

 ---